fbpx

 4. BMJ Learning

-Using a mixture of 3D animation, audio narrative, images, and detailed text, this ECG course by BMJ Learning is an interesting one.
-As you would expect from one of the world’s leading medical journals, BMJ Learning has all of its courses undergo a peer-review process and this course is no exception.
+Using a mixture of 3D animation, audio narrative, images, and detailed text, these ECG courses by BMJ Learning are interesting ones.
+As you would expect from one of the world’s leading medical journals, BMJ Learning’s ECG courses have all of its courses undergo a peer-review process.

-The course offers 16 modules of increasing difficulty (and intensity) with a huge amount of information crammed into the 14 hours and 30 minutes of the course.
-The course covers basic interpretation and abnormalities of clinical significance.
-There is also a reference list of key abnormalities with ECG examples and a (small) library of ECGs to practice.
+They offer about 14 hours of training spread across 16 courses.
+They cover both basic and advanced topics, including ECG interpretation and how to handle abnormalities of clinical significance.
+There is also a reference list of key abnormalities with ECG examples, and a (small) library of ECGs to practice on.

-BMJ Learning courses are accredited for CME/CPD by colleges, associations, and authorities from around the world but not with specific accredited ACCME/UEMS CME points
+BMJ Learning courses are accredited for CME/CPD by colleges, associations, and authorities from around the world.
+However, they don’t offer AMA PRA Category 1 Credits™ or EACCME®.

 Pros